 Having already saved and restored several challenging Otto Vu projects with Dutch specialist Strada e Corsa, including a Balbo 208 CS, de Rue was always sca for new projects.
 You can imagine his reaction on seeing the story of the Vignale coupé.
-Together with Lennart Schouwenburg of X trada e Corsa, he began the tracking it down.
-"All w working through phone lis local clubs.
-I even wrot the numbers we had, and gold.
-Jan made the call e planning a flight to LA to
+Together with Lennart Schouwenburg of trada e Corsa, he began the tracking it down.
+"All w local clubs.
+I even wrot gold.
+Jan made the call e planning a flight to LA tc